Prime tales of this week

 Winner and Loser

-For extra info on crypto costs, see Cointelegraph's Market Evaluation.
+For extra data on crypto costs, see Cointelegraph's Market Evaluation.

 Most Memorable Quotes